pondrejk/dizzer/chap-carto_insight.md

 On space-time cubes -- is a useful concept for imagining the relations between spatial, temporal and non-spatial dimensions (@guo2006visualization).
 Even though our spatial imagination is limited by 3-dimensionality of our everyday experience, data cubes allows us to assing visual clue to otherwise abstract database queries such as slicing and dicing.
 On the other hand intracting with the cube itself feels not user friendly, so intractive UIs typically use maps as slices of the cube -- so the spatial metaphor is always coherent timewise (true? maybe traces are an exception).

 Unused potential of s-t cubes becomes clear when considered together with searching for cyclical time patterns in spatial subsets (collumns of a cube) or when spatially correlating two phenomena with time delay (comparing slices).
+(TODO some picture of cubes to make it more clear)

-Association rule mining -- searning for conditions ocurring together frequently: x => y (s%,c%). x,y - conditions, s,c -- levels of support and confidence. parl > school (4%, 55%) -- 55 percent of parks are near schools, for 2% of items in the database (@han2011data).
+**Association rule mining**-- searning for conditions ocurring together frequently: x => y (s%,c%). x,y - conditions, s,c -- levels of support and confidence. parl > school (4%, 55%) -- 55 percent of parks are near schools, for 2% of items in the database (@han2011data).
 Space time association rules -- describing how objects move among a set of regions over time (@verhein2008mining) -- rules for identifying high-traffic regions etc.

 Sequence mining -- seraching for patterns in time and other sequences.
 Similar to association rules, searching for events occuring frequently together: 3 parameters: *duration* of time sequence, *event window* (time-horizon for considering events as temporally coincident) and the *time interval* between events (@miller2015spatio).